Medicare in Wyoming

 Find affordable Medicare plans in Wyoming

-Did you know that over 100,000 people in Wyoming are enrolled in Medicare?
-According to the Centers for Medicare & Medicaid Services (CMS), there were 100,182 people received Medicare coverage as of January 2017.
+Did you know that over 103,000 people in Wyoming are enrolled in Medicare as of January 2018?
 If you are a Medicare beneficiary, you may be able to choose from a variety of types of Medicare coverage in Wyoming.

 Original Medicare is the government health insurance program offered to U.S. citizens and permanent legal residents (having lived in the U.S. for at least five years in a row) aged 65 and older.
 It’s possible in some cases to receive Medicare benefits before age 65.
 Original Medicare includes Part A and Part B.